In any company, it is essential to recognise the importance of employee wellbeing.

 An example of this is to suggest that your staff take part in a group activity, such as a charity fundraising run, which is not only a great health boost but is also for a good cause.
 You could also encourage staff who smoke to quit by offering free nicotine patches.

 Kicking a bad habit in a group is much easier than trying to do it alone, as peers will be able to offer support and encouragement.
-Therefore, promoting a plan like this at work is a perfect way to help improve employee wellness.
+Therefore, promoting a plan like this at work is a perfect way to help improve employee retention and wellness.

 Keeping the office clean will not only help to keep germs and illnesses at bay, but a clutter free office will also help promote a stress free working environment.